Patsy Hazlewood: Abortion

+Hazlewood refused to vote on HB2263, which banned abortions when a fetal heartbeat is detected.

+Immigration

+In 2019, Hazlewood voted against HB2315, a bill made to prohibit state and local governments from adoption sanctuary policies.

+Hazlewood also voted against HB1239, which would ban government entities from contracting with a person who does not provide evidence of work authorization status.

+In 2022, Hazlewood voted for HB2309 to give illegal immigrants professional licenses.

+Gun Rights

+Hazelwood claims to support the rights of lawful gun owners on her website.

+However, in 2022 she voted against lowering the conceal-carry age to 18 in Tennessee.

+In 2024, Hazlewood voted against bill HB2882 that would require age-appropriate firearm safety courses for TN Public school students.

+Current legislative committees

-Hazlewood currently serves as the Chair of the Financial Ways and Means Committee and is a member of the Banking and Investments Subcommittee, the Commerce committee and the Joint Committee on Pensions and Insurance.
+Hazlewood served as the Chair of the Financial Ways and Means Committee and is a member of the Banking and Investments Subcommittee, the Commerce committee and the Joint Committee on Pensions and Insurance.

-Current Caucus/Non-Legislative Committees
+Current caucus/non-legislative committees

-Hazlewood is a current member of the Tennessee State House of Representatives Business and Utilities Subcommittee, House Ethics Committee and House Finance Committee.
+Hazlewood was a member of the Tennessee State House of Representatives Business and Utilities Subcommittee, House Ethics Committee and House Finance Committee.

-Civic Memberships
+Civic memberships

 Hazlewood has participated in the following civic memberships:

 Honors and awards

 Hazlewood has received the TN Woman of Distinction Award for 2012, the Chattanooga Area Manager of the Year for 1999, the Chattanooga Philanthropist of the Year and the Junior League Community Service Award.

 Religion

 Hazlewood is a Presbyterian and has served as an elder and trustee of Signal Mountain Presbyterian Church.